In this guide we’ll be taking you on a 2-day road trip around County Meath.

 Saint Patrick is said to have travelled to Tara to confront the religion of the pagans at its most powerful site.

-Built over 5,200 years ago by Stone Age farmers, Newgrange is an old passage tomb that has a clear astronomical alignment.
+A visit here takes 3 hours, so it’ll finish off day 2 of our Meath road trip nicely.
+Built over 5,200 years ago by Stone Age farmers, Newgrange is a passage tomb that has a clear astronomical alignment.